 The Closing Disclosure (CD) outlines the terms of a new mortgage to the potential borrower so that they can review it before signing final loan documents.
-The Closing Disclosure has a standard format to make things are easy to comprehend for borrowers regardless of which lender they decide to work with.
+The Closing Disclosure features a standard format that makes all of the final figures and loan terms easy to comprehend.

-Also included is the APR, total amount of payments and contact information for the individuals that helped through the transaction including lender, real estate agents and escrow officer.
+Also included is the APR, total amount of payments, and contact information for the individuals that helped through the transaction including the lender, real estate agents, and escrow officer.
 It is essentially a condensed document giving you all the key financial details of the transaction.

 Borrowers can not close on their loan any sooner than three days after they receive the Closing Disclosure.
 Borrowers are asked to e-sign the Closing Disclosure to confirm that they received the form but by signing, it does not mean they accept the loan, it just confirms receipt.